rach7110/sun-moon-tide/README.md

 Before using the web application or the API, you must create a user account.

 Web Application
-After registering, you may access the app through the web browser which stores a session authentication cookie.
+After registering a user account, you may access the app through the web browser which stores a session authentication cookie.

 API
-Alternatively, there is an API that returns a json object with the climate ata.
-To access the API response, you will first need to generate a token using your email and password.
+Alternatively, there is an API that returns a json object with the climate data.
+To access the API, you will first need to generate a token using your email and password.
 Send a request to `{address}/api/tokens/create` with your credentials in a json object in the request body.
 Example:
 `{"email":"{{email_prod}}","password":"{{password_prod}}"}`

 Copy the token from the response.

-Next, send a POST request to {address}/api/climate`.
+Next, send a POST request to `{address}/api/climate`.
 In the request Header, include a `Authorization` key with a value of `Bearer:  {your_token}`

 ### Branches
 TODO